Nuggets clinch playoff berth with 122-109 rout of Grizzlies - KRDO

 TIP-INS

-Grizzlies: Memphis remains one win shy of tying the franchise record for wins in a single season (56-26 in 2012-13). … Despite back-to-back losses to Utah and Denver, the Grizzlies finished 26-15 away from home, the NBA’s second-best road record behind the Suns’ 31-9 mark.
+Grizzlies: Memphis remains one win shy of tying the franchise record for wins in a single season (56-26 in 2012-13). … Despite back-to-back losses to Utah and Denver, the Grizzlies finished 26-15 away from home, the NBA’s second-best road record.

-Nuggets: PG Jamal Murray missed his 81st game, but the Nuggets still haven’t ruled out a return either Sunday in the regular season finale or in the playoffs.
-Murray tore his left ACL last April 12 and Jokic said recently he’s admonished his fellow star not to return if he’s not 100%. … Rookie Bones Hyland committed fouls with 1.5 seconds and 0.8 seconds left in the first and third quarters, respectively.
+Nuggets: Murray missed his 81st game, but the Nuggets still haven’t ruled out a return either Sunday in the regular season finale or in the playoffs.
+Murray tore his left ACL last April 12.

 MORE MORANT